 - Application form: please submit your application on-line after April 1, 2018, when the 2019-20 form will be active at https://iie.embark.com/apply/humphreyfellowship.

 - Two letters of reference (can be submitted online or sent directly to the Fulbright Commission office);

 - Certified translation into English of verified copies of original academic transcript and degree certificate from each university or post-secondary institution (scanned and attached to the web-based application);

 - Certified translation into English of verified copies of doctoral or other qualifying degree certificates (if applicable) (scanned and attached to the web-based application);

 - Valid TOEFL scores.

-Submitting TOEFL scores by September 1, 2017 is considered a major advantage.
+Submitting TOEFL scores by May 10, 2018 is considered an advantage.